moumoutte/sqla_helpers/doc/sqla_helpers.rst

         BaseModel.register_sessionmaker(scoped_session(sessionmaker(bind=engine)))
         # ...

-For a global session, the function set in  :attr:`sqla_helpers.base_model.BaseModel.sessionmaker` should return a reference to a global session.
+For a global session, you can just pass a Session which is not a `callable`

 .. code-block:: python